Aravindh0523/Urban_model_Bengaluru_city/README.md

      Here, land use is predicted using the Random Forest with 50 trees and 5 randomly selected predictors per split.
 The training data (80% of the data) is  used for prediction.

  Step 5:
-      We examine a confusion matrix in order to assess the effectiveness of our training.
+      We examine a confusion matrix to assess the effectiveness of our training.
 This matrix aids in determining whether the classifier is operating as intended and whether the training set of data is appropriate for instructing the classifier.
 From this matrix, we compute metrics such as training overall accuracy and kappa statistics to determine the accuracy of our model.
 Finally, we conducted a thorough analysis of the fluctuations in the area occupied by each class throughout the three decades.

  step 6:
       We computed and then visualized a variety of spectral indices to visualize the expansion of urban areas.
-NDVI and NDBI  indices, which allow us to highlight particular elements like vegetation, water bodies,and urban infrastructure,  combinations of several bands using Landsat data from 1990 to 2024.
+NDVI and NDBI  indices, which allow us to highlight particular elements like vegetation, water bodies, and urban infrastructure,  combinations of several bands using Landsat data from 1990 to 2024.